Orthographic map projection

 Orthographic projection in cartography has been used since antiquity.
-Like the stereographic projection and gnomonic projection, orthographic projection is a perspective (or azimuthal) projection in which the sphere is projected onto a tangent plane or secant plane.
+Like the stereographic projection and gnomonic projection, orthographic projection is a perspective projection in which the sphere is projected onto a tangent plane or secant plane.
 The point of perspective for the orthographic projection is at infinite distance.
 It depicts a hemisphere of the globe as it appears from outer space, where the horizon is a great circle.
 The shapes and areas are distorted, particularly near the edges.

 History

 The orthographic projection has been known since antiquity, with its cartographic uses being well documented.
 Hipparchus used the projection in the 2nd century BC to determine the places of star-rise and star-set.
 In about 14 BC, Roman engineer Marcus Vitruvius Pollio used the projection to construct sundials and to compute sun positions.

 Vitruvius also seems to have devised the term orthographic (from the Greek orthos (= “straight”) and graphē (= “drawing”)) for the projection.
 However, the name analemma, which also meant a sundial showing latitude and longitude, was the common name until François d'Aguilon of Antwerp promoted its present name in 1613.

 The earliest surviving maps on the projection appear as crude woodcut drawings of terrestrial globes of 1509 (anonymous), 1533 and 1551 (Johannes Schöner), and 1524 and 1551 (Apian).
 A highly-refined map, designed by Renaissance polymath Albrecht Dürer and executed by Johannes Stabius, appeared in 1515.

 Photographs of the Earth and other planets from spacecraft have inspired renewed interest in the orthographic projection in astronomy and planetary science.